How to Properly Drink Red Wine: A Guide for Beginners

 Serving Red Wines

 Most red wines will benefit with a bit of aeration, especially if they are four years or older.
-I recommend always decanting a red wine, with the exception of Pinot Noir.
+I always recommend using a aerator or decanting a red wine, with the exception of Pinot Noir.

 Decanting will not only separate unwanted sediment, but will really help the wine open up and expose all of the gorgeous aromas that it has to offer.
 This can take some time, so be sure to pop open the bottle between 3 minutes to an hour before drinking.
 Patience is a virtue!